 We’re undergoing some changes at the Ranch.
-Among others my brother Cole and Kendra have called it quits.
+Among others Brother Cole and Kendra have called it quits.
 Aside from the inevitable odds and ends that might remain, her relocation is about done.

 I’ve done this myself a few times, so don’t ask me why I assumed I’d return to my regular routine while Kendra and Twelve-Year-Old settle into their new home – and Brother wraps his head around it all in the main house.
 Silly Me.

-Since Richard vacated that room to occupy the cottage in which I now live, the bedroom had been the workout room.
+Since Seagh vacated that room to occupy the cottage in which I now live, the bedroom had been the workout room.
 Now it will be Cole’s bedroom.
 Today, from the ever-open folding closet doors one can see seasonal clothes on one side and several guitar cases on the other.
-Though the guitars are actually Cole’s, the cases looked the same, covering half the closet floor exactly as Richard’s once had.
+Though the guitars are actually Cole’s now, the image is the same as when Seagh’s guitars had filled the space.
 That and the curtains hadn’t changed.

 Whatever the case it was getting hot and chores awaited.
 I dove in – no, not literally.
 The whole set was there; the four sheer panels, four valances, even the two matching ties.